Grace-Vee/LITA-HR-Data/README.md

 ### Insights
 ---
 - The visual showed that:
-      1. Average age of Staff in the company is 37 years, which shows that the organization have more younger staff than the elderly ones
+      1. Average age of Staff in the company is 37 years, which shows that the organization have more younger staff than the elderly ones.
       2. A total of 237 employees, which is 16% of the total employees, left the company over time.
 This shows that the organization lost 16% of their staff, in which resources like time and money were spent training.
 For such an amount of employee to leave the organization showed that they were greately disastisfied with the organization's policies of handling their staff.
 This explanation goes in line with the visuals, which showed that out of the 237 employee attrition count, a total of 66 employees were very desatisfied